 In 2015, a new commuter railway system commenced operations in the Denver metropolitan area with a network operation of 25 kV 60 Hz.

-In April 2016, the commuter rail A Line from Denver Union Station to Denver International Airport opened with ridership exceeding RTD's early expectations.
+In April 2016, the commuter rail A Line from Denver Union Station to Denver International Airport opened, exceeding early ridership expectations.

 As of December 2016, the unemployment rate for the Denver–Aurora–Broomfield MSA is 2.6%.

-In 2016, the Denver Outlaws won another championship.
+In 2016, the Denver Outlaws won a championship.

-In 2016, the Ski Train service was revived on a trial basis with a great amount of local fanfare.
+In 2016, the Ski Train service was revived on a trial basis with local fanfare.

-Denver had one of the top 10 costliest hailstorms in U.S. history on May 8, 2017.
+On May 8, 2017, Denver experienced one of the costliest hailstorms in U.S. history.

-In 2017, Denver International Airport was rated by Skytrax as the 28th-best airport in the world and the second-best in the United States.
-Skytrax also named DIA as the second-best regional airport in North America for 2017, and the fourth-best regional airport in the world.
+In 2017, Denver International Airport was rated by Skytrax as the 28th-best airport in the world and second-best in the United States.

 In 2018, Chipotle Mexican Grill moved its headquarters to Newport Beach, California.